Medically reviewed by a licensed healthcare professional. Last updated May 2026.

 Key Takeaways

-• ATTAIN-1 phase 3 trial showed ~14.7% mean body weight reduction at the highest dose over 72 weeks.
+• ATTAIN-1 phase 3 trial showed 12.4% mean body weight reduction among completers (11.1% regardless of completion) at the 36 mg trial high dose over 72 weeks.

-• It's a non-peptide small molecule, which means no injection, no peptide-synthesis manufacturing constraint, and no Rybelsus-style empty-stomach restrictions.
+• Non-peptide small molecule.
+No injection, no peptide-synthesis bottleneck, no Rybelsus-style empty-stomach restrictions.

 If you've been on the GLP-1 internet for any length of time, you've probably seen orforglipron mentioned.
-Lilly's been sitting on a once-daily oral GLP-1 in their pipeline for years, and as of late 2025 they finally filed the FDA application.
-The launch is the next big shake-up coming for the weight-loss drug market, and the questions I keep getting from patients are some version of: "Should I wait for the pill?" and "What's it going to cost?"
+Lilly sat on a once-daily oral GLP-1 in their pipeline for years, filed the FDA application in late 2025, and the FDA approved it on April 1, 2026 under the brand name Foundayo.
+LillyDirect started shipping five days later.
+The questions I keep getting from patients are some version of: "Should I switch to the pill?" and "What does it actually cost?"

 What orforglipron actually is